-Adele has gone through a big weight loss journey, but we love that her life mantra has always been about happiness first and looks second.
+Adele has gone through a big weight loss journey, but she refuses to be defined by her weight, and we love that her life mantra has always been about happiness first and looks second.

-Adele is famous for speaking her mind.
-Some people have also called her a body positive role model before, commenting, “I think no matter what you look like, the key is to first of all be happy with yourself.
+Some call her a body positive role model, and she's previously said "I think no matter what you look like, the key is to first of all be happy with yourself.

 "And then you know if you want to try to improve things that you don't like about yourself, then do it after you appreciate yourself."

 Recently, Adele credited the self-help book Untamed by Glennon Doyle for helping her transform her life, after her amazing seven stone weight loss.